 224A-224B.
 Vocational Education.
 Advanced.
 (2-2) Yr.
-Mr. Barlow Prerequisite: course 160 or the equivalent.
-Admission upon consultation with the instructor.
+Mr. Barlow

 An advanced course in the principles of vocational education, designed especially for supervisory and administrative personnel and candidates for the doctorate in education.

 226A-226B.
 Business Education.
 (2-2) Yr.